-C. Wings
+3.3 Wings

-Wings consist of a $1.5\mu$ m polyester membrane supported by carbon fiber venation, shown in Fig. 4.
-Fabricated wings have masses under 1mg and are effectively rigid plates, exhibiting limited deformation while flapping.
-In an approach pioneered by [1], each wing is attached to a transmission output in series with a polymer flexure 'wing hinge' that allows the rigid wing to passively rotate around its longitudinal axis (see Fig. 3c).
-Compliance around the wing hinge axis allows the angle of attack of each wing to vary passively while flapping.
+Wings consist of a 1.5 $\mu$ m polyester membrane supported by carbon fiber venation, shown in Fig. 5.
+Fabricated wings have masses under 1 mg and are effectively rigid plates, exhibiting limited deformation while flapping.
+In an approach pioneered by Wood (2008), each wing is attached to a transmission output in series with a polymer flexure 'wing hinge' that allows the rigid wing to passively rotate around its longitudinal axis (see Fig. 3c).
+Compliance of the wing hinge allows the angle of attack of each wing to vary passively while flapping.